Attacks on Saudi oil facilities - what will it mean for consumers?

 WHY IS SAUDI ARABIA SO IMPORTANT TO THIS EQUATION?

-Saudi Arabia was, for decades, the world's largest oil producer, and even as the United States and Russia have boosted their production, the kingdom held more spare capacity - the ability to increase output almost immediately - than any other nation.
-This disruption is the biggest supply shock in absolute terms in the last five decades.
+Saudi Arabia is the world’s biggest crude exporter and one of the top producers.
+The attack removed half of its output- 5.7 million barrels per day (bpd), or the equivalent to 5 percent of global supplies.

+Saudi Arabia is also the holder of nearly all the world’s spare oil capacity - which means the ability to increase output quickly to compensate for any problems in supply worldwide.
+So any further large supply disruption will impact oil supply and prices more than they would have done if Saudi Arabia still had spare capacity.

-Their decisions, as the de facto leader of the Organization of the Petroleum Exporting Countries, as a result, still hold substantial sway over the global oil price.
-In addition, the country is still the world's biggest crude exporter, shipping 7 million barrels of oil around the world daily, much of it to Asian buyers.
+Before the attack, Saudi Arabia was shipping 7 million barrels of oil around the world daily, much of it to Asian buyers.

 WHEN WILL PRICES START TO RISE?